 The program is designed for both students planning to enter the workforce immediately, and for those looking to enhance skills and transfer to a four-year college to pursue a bachelor’s degree.
 A radiologic technologist may continue their education in areas such as sonography, nuclear medicine, cardiovascular-interventional procedures, computed tomography (CT), magnetic resonance imaging (MRI), position emission tomography (PET), Fusion Imaging (PET/CT), Department Administration, PACS Administrator, quality management, bone densitometry, Research, education, Registered Radiologist Assistant, Physician Assistant, and radiation therapy.

-The Program Effectiveness data displays our pride in students and graduates
+The SUNY Broome Radiologic Technology Program Effectiveness data displays our pride in both our students and graduates

 In addition to the goals and student learning outcomes listed elsewhere on this site, the performance of the program is reflected through program effectiveness data as defined by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Their address and website is: 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, 312-704-5300: www.jrcert.org.
 Program effectiveness data includes the program completion rate, credentialing examination pass rate, and job placement rate.
 Explanations of these measures and program data that correspond with the annual report submitted to the JRCERT are noted below.
 This information can also be obtained at www.jrcert.org/resources/program-effectiveness-data.
 Questions about program effectiveness data should be directed to the Radiologic Technology Department Chairperson.

 The Radiologic Technology Program's 2013 annual report to the JRCERT reflected the following:

 Completion Rate: January 1 through December 31, 2013 (and 2009-2013):